gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

       cd /contrib/$USER   #you should have a username, and have a directory at /contrib where we save our permanent files. git clone --recursive git@github.com:NOAA-EMC/global-workflow.git global-workflow
-      #or the develop form at EPIC:
+      #or the develop fork at EPIC:
       git clone --recursive git@github.com:NOAA-EPIC/global-workflow-cloud.git global-workflow-cloud
 #. compile global-workflow:

    .. code-block:: console